Entering the race

 Q. I have entered but am unable to take part, can I get a refund or give my place to a friend?

 A. You are entitled to a refund within the first two weeks of signing up (the cooling off period).
 After this time, we are unable to give refunds or defer entries until next year’s race.
-You can transfer your place to a friend up until Tuesday 15th August.
+You can transfer your place to a friend up until midnight on Monday 13th August.
 There is a £5.80 administration charge for this service which needs to be arranged through the online Active system.
 CLICK HERE for information on how to transfer.

 The cooling off period does not apply in the final two weeks before entries close in September, as race packs will be put into production instantly to ensure you receive them in good time before the event – so please only enter if you are sure you are able to take part at this stage.